 If a backpack doesn’t have a hip belt, then it’s not the best backpack for travel.
 Period.
 Don’t purchase a backpack without a hip belt if you plan to be travelling any longer than a weeklong vacation.

 What Size Do You Need?

-When thinking about the size of the best travel backpack for you, you have to think of how much you plan to carry, and how big (or small) you are.
+When thinking about the perfect size for you, you have to think of how much you plan to carry, and how big (or small) you are.
 So the main question people ask before a big trip is “what size backpack for travelling should I take?” or “what is a good size backpack for travelling?”.

 The capacity refers to how much the bag can hold and it is almost always measured in Litres (even in the United States).
 Unfortunately, every traveller is different and therefore there’s no perfect capacity that I can list specifically for you.
-However, you can usually choose the best travel backpack capacity based on the duration of your trip and where you plan to travel to.
+However, you can usually choose the capacity based on the duration of your trip and where you plan to travel to.